Overview of Air Pressure Testing

 So – what is air pressure testing?
 Air pressure testing calculates the air tightness of a building, known as its ‘air permeability’ or ‘leakage’ rate.
 Air leakage is air that escapes the building via uncontrolled means.
 Leakage can occur through gaps, holes or cracks in the fabric of the building.
 Excessive air leakage can affect the building’s energy efficiency, making the building less energy efficient and more expensive to run.

 This is to make sure the building meets or exceeds the air permeability rating specified in your design stage SAP or SBEM Calculations.
-Maintaining a high level of air tightness within a building helps with energy efficiency.
-For instance, air entering and escaping a building can lead to lost heat and cold draughts.
+Maintaining a high level of air tightness within a building contributes to high quality energy efficiency.

-- We'll temporarily install a large fan, usually in a doorway
+- We'll install a large fan temporarily, usually in a doorway.

-- The air pressure is gradually increased and decreased, recording the pressure differential at each step
+- Air pressure is gradually increased and decreased, recording the pressure differential at each step.

-- This calculation will show the building air tightness, or air permeability
+- This calculation will show the building's air tightness or air permeability.

 Contractors can continue work within the property but all windows and doors have to remain closed for the duration of the test.

-- Spaces behind fitted units, such as in the kitchen or bathroom
+- Spaces behind fitted units such as windows or bathrooms.

 At UKBC, we want your building to pass.
 To make sure, we provide consultation and on-site training for your contractor about reducing leakage rates in problem areas.